switcherapi/switcher-slack-app/README.md

 Below some basics steps that you probably are familiar with when contributing to open source projects.

-> (Before) Check if all tests are passing:
+[Before] Check if all tests are passing:

 ```
-pip install -r tests/requirements.txt
-pytest
+make install-test
+make test
 ```

-> (After) Check if all tests are passing and covers the change being made:
+[Chaging] Check if all tests are passing and covers the change being made:

 ```
-pytest --cov=src
+make test
+make cover
 ```